ExpertiseParenting,Wills and Probate Work

-Parenting and Special Needs
+Parenting and Special Needs Background

 Amy is the mother of triplet girls born 10 weeks premature - a pair of identicals and a fraternal.
-One of the identical daughters was stillborn due to a rare brain defect; the other has cerebral palsy, spends several hours each week in physical and occupational therapies, attends school under an IEP (individualized education plan) and uses an electric wheelchair.
+One of the identical daughters was stillborn due to a rare brain defect; the other has cerebral palsy, spends several hours each week in physical and occupational therapies, attends school under an IEP (individualized education plan), and uses an electric wheelchair.

-Amy has written hundreds of wills and trusts for both taxable and non-taxable estates, and has litigated issues concerning creditor claims in probates, the legitimization of heirs and the responsibility of a deceased condo owner's estate to pay for damage to common areas caused by his death.
+Amy has written hundreds of wills and trusts for both taxable and non-taxable estates and has litigated issues concerning creditor claims in probates, the legitimization of heirs, and the responsibility of a deceased condo owner's estate to pay for damage to common areas caused by his death.

-Amy's articles on a variety of legal topics - including the importance of having a will, obtaining guardianship of an adult, and an outline of the probate process - have been published in nonprofit handbooks, regional magazines and online legal sites.
+Amy's articles on a variety of legal topics - including the importance of having a will, obtaining guardianship of an adult, and an outline of the probate process - have been published in nonprofit handbooks, regional magazines, and online legal sites.
 Her book, Planning for Your Special Needs Child, is a practical, nuts and bolts legal guide to what parents need to know in regard to planning for their special needs child's physical and financial future.

-Domestic Violence & Sexual Assault
+Work With Domestic Violence & Sexual Assault Issues

-Amy has a long history working with domestic violence and sexual assault survivors.
-In college she interned with the Sex Crimes Division of the U.S. Attorney's Office' for the District of Columbia, and volunteered with the D.C.
+Amy has a long history of working with domestic violence and sexual assault survivors.
+In college she interned with the Sex Crimes Division of the U.S. Attorney's Office for the District of Columbia, and volunteered with the D.C.
 Rape Crisis Center, working the crisis call hotline and accompanying survivors to the hospital and police station for rape kit exams and interviews.

-During the summer of 1999 she was a law clerk with the Alaska Network on Domestic Violence & Sexual Assault's Legal Advocacy Project.
+During the summer of 1999, Amy was a law clerk with the Alaska Network on Domestic Violence & Sexual Assault's Legal Advocacy Project.
 After graduating from law school (and a one-year detour in Illinois), Amy returned to Alaska, where she spent two years coordinating volunteers and working with survivors of domestic violence and sexual assault at the Juneau, Alaska domestic violence shelter.